History of Film City Mumbai

 The nearest Airport to Film City Mumbai is Chhatrapati Shivaji Maharaj International Airport.

-You can easily rent out an OLA, Uber, or Kali Peli taxi from any part of Mumbai to reach here.
+You can easily rent an OLA, Uber, or Kali Peli taxi from any part of Mumbai to reach here.
 It’s easily accessible from any part of Mumbai.

 - Dadasaheb Phalke Chitranagri Goregaon (East), Mumbai – 400065, India.